 Review (note to self: be descriptive instead of evaluative)

 The practice of sitting in silence together, waiting to be moved is theoretically accessible to all, and consequently Quakers often advertise themselves as being open to all faiths or none.
 There are atheist Quakers; Buddhist Quakers (Bakers).

-There is however, an unmistable mark of Christianity, which is not really surprising considering its origins.
-They use christian terms like "worship", and there is generally a bible on the table in the middle of the room.
+There is however, an unmistakable mark of Christianity, which is not really surprising considering its origins.
+They use Christian terms like "worship", and there is generally a bible on the table in the middle of the room.

 They also have no formal instructions, which means knowledge is largely transferred by osmosis (not super accessible for autistic people).
 Social pressure is present but very rarely explicit.

 Inner transformation is rarely discussed, though it is mentioned by some early Quakers.
-As a buddhist or post-buddhist this feels like a massive ommission.
+As a Buddhist or post-Buddhist this feels like a massive omission.
 But again, for an offshoot of Christianity, it makes sense.
 In Christianity, Jesus's state is seen as very different than our own, and unattainable.
 So, they don't seem to investigate their egos much if at all.

 There's also no single teacher.
 They have this book called "Quaker Faith and Practice" which contains a selection of things past Quakers have said, and it gets updated every decade or so with things new Quakers have said.
 Quakers don't all agree on everything.

 Social pressure keeps the boundaries of who becomes a Quaker and who does not.
 Just like any other social group, except that Quakers seem to pretend that they are above this, that their social pressure is spirituality.
 For example, after my last ministry, a Friend (i.e. a Quaker) who I already see as a social policeperson or gate-keeper, asked me: "Is that what God told you to say?" - the subtle implication being that she didn't believe God would tell me to say that, and that therefore my ministry was not valid ministry.